 Herbal Goddess Soapnuts Shampoo

-- 2 cups distilled water (I love to replace the water in this recipe with hydrosol, coconut milk, or aloe Vera juice when I have them on hand!)
+- 2 cups filtered water (I love to replace the water in this recipe with hydrosol, coconut milk, or aloe Vera juice when I have them on hand!)

 - 1 Tbsp.
 Marshmallow root (this helps give your shampoo a conditioning “slip” that makes your hair even softer!)

-- 3 Tbsps. hair healing herbs (I like to use horsetail, oatstraw, and hibiscus, but you could also add chamomile, peppermint, lavender, or even calendula for great healing properties to your hair and scalp!)
+- 3 Tbsps. hair healing herbs (I like to use horsetail, oatstraw, and hibiscus flowers, but you could also add chamomile flowers, peppermint leaf, lavender buds, or even calendula flowers for great healing properties to your hair and scalp!)

 - ¼ cup raw apple cider vinegar (I like to infuse mine with herbs that are great for my hair like marshmallow root, horsetail, green tea, etc.)

 - ¼ cup aloe vera gel

 - 1 tsp.
 Guar gum powder (optional – though this is optional, this gives the shampoo a much more gel-like quality so that you don't use too much during application.
 This consistency helps me to save more shampoo and therefore money.
 I also find it's just easier to use when in the gelatinous state rather than straight liquid.)

 - ½ tsp.
 Citric acid (optional – I add this with the colloidal silver to provide a small amount of preservation.)